 Realize they have power within themselves to do good if they learn true principles.

 Provide clear, discernible, orderly systems within their organizations to allow its members to advance.

-If people within orderly systems wisely exercise proper and clear principles, their lives will be better.
+If people in their personal lives and within orderly systems wisely exercised proper and clear principles, their lives would be significantly better.